juji-io/docs/docs/faq.md

 <a name="!custom-response"></a>

-### How can I customized the chatbot's response to participants' answers in open-ended questions?
+### How can I customize the chatbot's response to participants' answers in open-ended questions?
-: You can use both [Juji Studio](../juji-studio) or [Juji IDE](../juji-ide) to customize chatbot responses.
+: You can use both [Juji Studio](../juji-studio) and [Juji IDE](../juji-ide) to customize chatbot responses.
 Also check out [Chatbot Design](../juji-studio/design) for specifics.

 <a name="!mostly-choices"></a>
 ### Does the chatbot work with interview questions which have primarily choice answers, and need only the chatbot's help to draw out responses for those who select “other” in their multiple choice answer?

 : Yes, we support choice questions, open-ended questions, and other types of questions.
 Although we recommend our users to take advantage of our AI powered conversation skills and personality analysis by using open-ended questions, our chatbot works perfectly in chat with primarily choice questions.
-The AI chatbot can be easily set up to collect extra responses when interviewee select "other" in a multiple choice question.
+The AI chatbot can be easily set up to collect extra responses when interviewees select "other" in a multiple choice question.

 <a name="!add-q"></a>